devputers/aadsso/README.md

 - make sure only use migrate_schemas when working with postgres database for multi tenant

-## For Schemas / atabase Postgres Create Tenant / schemas and Custom User, Group
+## For Schemas / Database Postgres Create Tenant / schemas and Custom User, Group

 1. Open a Python shell: